alphiree/AEAssignment/README.md

+## Things I modified to this repository.

+1. I modified the functions in a way that they will be displayed in the order that they are executed.
+Personally, I find this easier to visualize the flow of the script.

+2. The reports per team are generated automatically.
+If there are new reports to be added, only the sql query are needed.

+3. I simulated this script in my local machine.
+See the video that I attached to the email for more information.

 You just started working for a company that sells products for a couple of countries in the world.

 The Data Engineering team set up a process where you will receive a file into an s3 bucket on a daily basis.
 (An example of the last one is available under the ```data/``` folder).